What is India’s Case for Extraditing Mehul Choksi from Antigua?

 While Choksi was wanted by Indian authorities and even had Interpol warrants against him, he was staying in the Caribbean country of Antigua and Barbuda, of which he gained citizenship in November 2017.

-But the recent action began on 23 May, when it was reported that Choksi was detained by the police in the island country of Dominica, on charges of entering the country illegally on a boat.
+The goose chase began on 23 May, when it was reported that Choksi was detained by the police in the island country of Dominica, on charges of entering the country illegally on a boat.

 However, the twist in the story comes on the reasons given by Choksi’s lawyers and his wife for his presence in Dominica.
-Both have alleged that a woman named Barbara had invited Choksi to her house in Antigua, where he was ambushed by a team of abductors, who then forced him into a boat and carried him to Dominica.
+Both had alleged that a woman named Barbara had invited Choksi to her house in Antigua, where he was ambushed by a team of abductors, who then forced him into a boat and carried him to Dominica.

 Choksi’s lawyers have also filed a habeas corpus petition in the Dominican high court.
 A bail hearing for the same has been adjourned to 9 June.